Good News in History, February 22 - Good News Network

-37 years ago on this date, in a stunning upset, the United States Olympic hockey team consisting of amateurs and college students, defeated the long-dominant and heavily-favored Soviet Union team, 4-to-3, on its home ice in Lake Placid, New York.
+38 years ago on this date, in a stunning upset, the United States Olympic hockey team consisting of amateurs and college students, defeated the long-dominant and heavily-favored Soviet Union team, 4-to-3, on its home ice in Lake Placid, New York.
 This victory, which later led to a gold medal, was dubbed the “Miracle on Ice,” and was voted the greatest sports moment of the twentieth century by Sports Illustrated.
-(1980)
+WATCH the crowd go wild… (1980)

+Of the 20 players on Team USA, 13 eventually played in the NHL.
+Six of the Soviet Olympians also joined NHL clubs, including Viacheslav Fetisov, who became a teammate of American Mike Ramsey on the 1995 Detroit Red Wings team that played in the Stanley Cup Final.

+Click below to watch on Youtube, or check out a short film about the Olympic moment… (Read more at Wikipedia)

 MORE Good News on this Date: